Blog Post

 Planting Grape Hyacinth, Muscari

-Planting and Caring for Muscari They're colourful, carefree, vigorous and pleasantly scented.
+Muscari flowers are colourful, carefree, vigorous and pleasantly scented.
 They have a well-deserved reputation as a reliable perennial and excellent naturalizer.
-They attract bees, but foraging deer...
+They attract bees, but foraging deer and ravenous rodents...

 -